research-software-collaborations/research-software-collaborations.github.io/pages/docs/trainee_onboarding.md

   <https://research-software-collaborations.org/docs/trainees.html>

 More specifically, the values outlined in our [Code of Conduct](https://research-software-collaborations.org/about/code-of-conduct) applies equally to all community members in all institute situations online and offline.
-As HSF-India members, we expect fellows to be stewards of these values as well.
+As HSF-India members, we expect everyone to be stewards of these values as well.